-Crucial Steps to Deal With Financial Infidelity
+How to Deal With Financial Infidelity

-Clearing the Air
+Clear the Air

 Next, both parties need to commit to work through this together.
 The person who was not aware of the situation may need time to adjust and wrap his or her head around the problem.
 This problem will not be fixed overnight and the person who hid things should not expect his or her partner to be able to adjust quickly and be ready and eager to fix the problem.

 Dig Deep to Understand

 The reasons for the financial infidelity should be looked at and addressed.
 For example, if one partner is a compulsive shopper, he or she should join a group that will help work through the addiction.

 Additionally, that partner needs to be willing to change daily patterns so that shopping does not continue to be a problem.

-If one partner has a gambling problem, he or she can join a group to help address the gambling addiction and create a new pattern of behavior.
+Or if one partner has a gambling problem, he or she can join a group to help address the gambling addiction and create a new pattern of behavior.

-Make a Debt Plan
+Create a Debt Payoff Plan